CtrlK

 Trigger Term Quality

-The term '1S2U' is a specific product/service name that would naturally appear in user requests, which is good.
-However, the remaining terms ('data', 'records', 'workflows') are extremely generic and wouldn't help distinguish this skill.
-No domain-specific keywords or common variations are provided.
+The term '1S2U' is a specific product/service name that would naturally appear in user requests, which is helpful.
+However, the remaining terms ('data', 'records', 'workflows') are extremely generic and wouldn't help distinguish this skill from dozens of others.

 2 / 3